Is it possible to bake 100% rye bread in 30h from scratch?

 Thanks again for your consideration!

-1. Hello Precaud.
+Hello Precaud.

-I'm glad to hear that you have a success with whole grain breads.
+УдалитьI'm glad to hear that you have a success with whole grain breads.
 I will try to explain how it works with high extraction flour.

 1. Amount